 Most of these films were pretty tame stuff… the Universal B-movies of the ‘50’s, Toho’s Kaijû films, the Basil Rathbone Sherlock Holmes films.
 Even the occasional Hammer would cross my path… though not the more salacious ones, of course.
 HORROR OF DRACULA and THE MUMMY we got.
 LUST FOR A VAMPIRE and COUNTESS DRACULA would wait for another day.

 But as innocuous as these films seem, they fueled my hunger for Horror.
 I loved them all—Godzilla and Tarantula; Creature from the Black Lagoon and the Woman in Green.
 They opened my eyes to the variety of horror that was available, and like a pre-schooler first discovering the thrill of “See Spot Run.”, it led me to begin what would amount to a lifelong education in Horror and Science-Fiction.
-And like a child first learning to read, I constantly sought out new sources, new inspirations.

 The first of these was perhaps the most profound influence my young love of horror would find, a magazine that seemed to be written just for me: Famous Monsters of Filmland.
 Forrest J Ackerman had turned his life-long love of Horror, Fantasy, and Science-Fiction into a career, and in 1958 began a quarter-century long run as editor of James Warren’s new horror film magazine.